 Purpose | Governs an organization’s third-party risk management activities |

-A vendor management policy (VMP) can help your organization conduct third-party information security risk management.
-A VMP prescribes how your organization can identify and deal with potentially risky vendors.
-It may also outline preferred measures to prevent cyber incidents caused by third parties.
+A vendor management policy (VMP) can help your organization with third-party information security risk management.
+A VMP prescribes how your organization identifies and deals with potentially risky vendors.
+It may also outline preferred measures for preventing cyber incidents caused by third parties.

-In addition to mitigating direct third-party risks, a VMP may address supply chain issues by describing how your organization should check the compliance of third-party IT infrastructure with your cybersecurity requirements.
+In addition to mitigating direct third-party risks, a VMP may address supply chain issues by describing how your organization verifies the compliance of third-party IT infrastructure with your cybersecurity requirements.

-Syteca’s third-party monitoring tools allow your organization to:
+Syteca’s third-party monitoring capabilities allow your organization to:

 - Get video records and monitor RDP sessions of third parties in your system

-- Search through vendors activity logs by multiple parameters such as visited URLs, opened apps, and typed keystrokes
+- Search through vendors’ activity logs using multiple parameters, such as visited URLs, opened apps, and typed keystrokes

 - Set up a workflow for approving third-party access requests